mui/material-ui/docs/src/pages/system/advanced/advanced.md

 ## Use the `unstable_styleFuntionSx` utility

-The `experimentalStyled()` offers other functionalities, like access to default theme, as well as access to the theme overrides and variants.
-If you would not like to use these utility, you may use the lighter version of utility for adding the `sx` utility on your custom components - the `unstable_styleFunctionSx` utility.
+The `experimentalStyled()` offers other functionalities, like access to the default theme, as well as access to the theme overrides and variants.
+If you would not like to use these utilities, you may use the lighter version of the utility for adding the `sx` utility on your custom components - the `unstable_styleFunctionSx` utility.

 {{"demo": "pages/system/advanced/StyleFunctionSxDemo.js"}}